Solar Food Dehydration - without extra gadgets, even in our humid climate

 Among the many inquiries we get for our stainless steel food drying screens we often find folks building the ubiquitous "Appalachian box" solar dryer.
 It is the knee-jerk design response for nearly every solar enthusiast wanting to avoid electric dryers since it seems like such an intuitively correct choice.
 This design requires periodic sun-tracking during the day, its many stacked layers of wet food require lots of air flow, the screens have to be removed from the dryer when it is not heating since the food will easily get moldy, and since its ratio of collector area to screen area is so much lower, it is far slower when drying anything but thin greens.
 Since proper airflow is critical to the design, construction must be precise and air-tight.
 Still, people persist in building it since it is found so frequently in web searches and because it emulates the familiar design of most electric, box-type, convective dryers.

 There is simply no way that a convective box-type dryer can be as efficient as a radiant dryer.
 Air is not dense enough to either hold or conduct very much heat.
-It's far more efficient to use radiant infrared energy to penetrate and heat the food internally, forcing moisture out from deep within the food rather than simply slow-drying the surface.
+It is far more efficient to use radiant infrared energy to penetrate and heat the food internally, forcing moisture out from deep within the food rather than simply slow-drying the surface.
 Think about forced-air heating versus a wood-stove in a home.
 The wood-stove radiates heat directly onto your clothing and into your skin, making you feel warm even at a distance.
 The furnace blows warm air around the room but the movement of air actually causes moisture on your skin to slowly evaporate, creating a slight cooling sensation that fights the warm air.
 The same thing happens in a box-type solar dryer.
 The sun heats some air, but the act of moving often humid air through the food is counterproductive and not much heat actually gets transferred.
 In our "indirect solar radiant" design the only convection occurs beneath the food, under the screens, where it gently carries off humidity.
 The food itself stays warmer, it dries from the inside, not just the surface, it's all in the path of radiant heating, and this combines to speed moisture loss, even on less than optimal, partly cloudy drying days.
 While some foods will "case harden" (dry more quickly on their surface first) even using our design (celery pieces and strawberries are notorious for this), they are less likely to do so.

 Another overly-hyped dryer design, endorsed by Mother Earth News, is the hybrid radiant-convective box design from Eben Fodor.
 It uses a couple of stacked screens placed above a black metal collector sheet.
 As you load more food on the screens more of the solar collector is shaded, cooling the airflow.
 That is exactly backwards from the ideal design.
 Any food that drips will do so on the collector sheet, requiring frequent cleaning and possible repainting.
 And since the screens are stacked the unit has all of the construction and usage drawbacks of the box dryers.